 The revision of pay scales is done keeping in view the financial health, business growth, employee demands, market potential etc of any business enterprise.
-In case of public sector organizations, the initiative to revise IDA (Industrial Dearness Allowance) pay scales is taken by the Department of Public Enterprises and thereafter, it is communicated to the respective Ministries, who will in turn circulate to the public sector units under their aegis.
+In case of public sector organisations, the initiative to revise IDA (Industrial Dearness Allowance) pay scales is taken by the Department of Public Enterprises and thereafter, it is communicated to the respective Ministries, who will in turn circulate to the public sector units under their aegis.
 The recommendations are to be examined and adopted by the respective Board of the concerned public sector organization in tune with the Organizational interests and aspirations of the employees.
-In the instant case, based on the Dept. of Public Enterprise OM dated 26.11.2008 in regard to revision of pay scales, Dept. of Telecom under Ministry of Communications & Information Technology issued a Presidential Directive dated 27.2.2009, which was adopted by the respondents organisation (BSNL) on 5.3.2009.
+In the instant case, based on the Dept. of Public Enterprise OM dated 26.11.2008 in regard to revision of pay scales, Dept. of Telecom under Ministry of

+Communications & Information Technology issued a Presidential Directive dated 27.2.2009, which was adopted by the respondents organisation (BSNL) on 5.3.2009.
 Later, the 3rd PRC has been approved by the cabinet on 19.07.2017.
 In essence, it would mean that the revision of pay scales recommended by a Pay Revision Committee is essentially in the domain of policy making, requiring initiation by the Dept. of Public Enterprise for getting the PRC recommendations accepted by the Cabinet or by a Presidential directive, which are communicated to the Public Sector units for examination and accepting them as deemed fit.
 To sum up, pay revision is an elaborate exercise involving a policy decision.

 III.
 The pay of the applicant as per 2nd PRC, had to be fixed as per clause 2 (i) of the letter dated 5.3.2009 cited supra, circulating the policy decision to revise the pay scales.
-Applicant asserts that respondents have to fix the pay of the applicant based on the officiating pay drawn in the post of AD (OL) as on 31.12.2006.
-Fixation of pay, as sought by the applicant on 1.1.2007, would be against the policy decision of the respondents organization.
-In regard to pay revision consequent to the acceptance of the recommendations of the Pay revision committee (PRC) by the Cabinet Committee or by a Presidential directive, the role of the Tribunal is limited to grant a particular scale other than what has been provided for in the policy document.
+Instead of doing so, respondents have fixed the pay of the applicant based on the officiating pay drawn in the post of AD (OL) as on 31.12.2006.
+Therefore, the fixation of pay of the applicant as on 1.1.2007 was against the policy decision of the respondents organisation.
+In regard to pay revision consequent to the acceptance of the recommendations of the Pay revision committee (PRC) by the Cabinet Committee or by a Presidential directive, the role of the Tribunal is limited in regard to grant of a particular scale other than what has been provided for in the policy document.
 The prescription of the pay scale and how it is to be fixed has been dealt by the expert body namely the Pay Revision Committee.
-Tribunal cannot tinker with the same and if done, it would lead to a cascading effect encouraging others to litigate on issues of similar nature lacking realistic basis to agitate before a legal fora.
+Tribunal cannot tinker with the same and If done, it would lead to a cascading effect encouraging others to litigate on issues of similar nature lacking realistic basis to agitate before a legal fora.
 Moreover, any relief granted going beyond the recommendations of the PRC would have a profound impact on the finances of the respondents organization since it would attract multifarious litigation.
-By stating the above, we are reiterating the directions of the Hon'ble Supreme Court in the following cases:
+By stating the above, are reiterating the directions of the Hon'ble Supreme Court in the following cases: